cwoodruff/web-api-workshop/doc/using-slite-db.md

    ```
    You should see the version number of SQLite printed in the terminal.
 5. Congratulations!
 You have successfully installed SQLite on your machine.

-6. ## Next Steps
+## Next Steps
-7. You can now create a new SQLite database for your project.
-To create a new database, open a terminal and run:
+1. You can now create a new SQLite database for your project.
+To create a
+   new database, open a terminal and run:
    ```bash
    sqlite3 mydatabase.db
    ```
    This command will create a new SQLite database file named `mydatabase.db` in your current directory.
-8. You can start executing SQL commands to create tables and insert data into your database.
+2. You can start executing SQL commands to create tables and insert data
+   into your database.
-9. For more information on how to use SQLite, refer to the [SQLite Documentation](https
+3. For more information on how to use SQLite, refer to the [SQLite Documentation](https://www.sqlite.org/docs.html)